dauwhe/why-books/README.md

 ## 8. Show me.
 Share with me.
 Cite me.
 Address me.
 Point to me.

 A scientist or scholar or student needs to be able to point to anything from an entire book to a single word.

+### What we've tried
+There is an expansion of Web Annotations in progress (https://github.com/w3c/publ-loc).
+It relies on UAs supporting the Web Annotations selectors model.

+There are many other methods for citation in HTML.
+Some rely on IDs (messy).
+Some rely on XPath (we hate the letter X).
+Some rely on similar methods to Web Annotations, but are not standardized.
+Science likes structure.

 ## 9. Highlights.